xianacarrera/FE3H_Guide/README.md

 Still, the app was moderately popular among the Fire Emblem community, and had received +10K downloads.
 I have also been requested to make it publicly available again, so I have decided to keep the code open-source and accessible here for anyone interested.
 You’ll also find the latest APK release available in the Releases section.

-Feel free to use, modify, or learn from the code, but please be aware that no further updates or support will be provided.
+Feel free to use, modify, or learn from the code, but please be aware that no further updates or maintenance will be provided.

 Thank you for your understanding and support!
 <br/><br/>